Organisation

 Core topics

-In the area of molecular and material sciences energy conversion processes and dynamic processes on surfaces at molecular level are investigated.
-In this area Professor Alec Wodtke (Humboldt Professor in the Faculty of Chemistry and the MPI for Biophysical Chemistry) represents chemistry of surface processes with regard to the fields of heterogeneous catalysis and photocatalysis, photovoltaics as well as fuel cells.
-At the centre of his research lies the investigation of energy conversion on surfaces with methods of state-of-the-art laser, molecular beam and ultra-high vacuum technologies.
-This research is embedded in the International Centre for Advanced Studies of Energy Conversion (ICASEC) as well as in the DFG Special Research Area (SFB 1073) “Atomic scale control of energy conversion” that brings together working groups from the Faculties of Chemistry and Physics on the problem of energy conversion under the leadership of Professor Christian Joos.
+In the field of molecular and materials science, energy conversion processes and dynamic processes on surfaces are investigated at the molecular level, including with regard to processes that play a crucial role in heterogeneous catalysis and photocatalysis, photovoltaics and fuel cells.
+The focus of the research is the investigation of energy conversion on surfaces using the latest laser, molecular beam and ultra-high vacuum technologies.
+This research is embedded in the International Center for Advanced Studies of Energy Conversion (ICASEC) as well as in various individual and collaborative research projects in the faculties of Chemistry and Physics.